-This revision is based upon the previously published version from August 2019 and has come about in recognition of a need for greater collaboration between local planning authorities, health service organisations, and public health departments in local government to plan for future growth and to promote health.
-It reflects changes in national planning policy and the need for health service organisations to deliver on the commitments within the NHS Long Term Plan which sets out how money will be spent on the NHS between 2019 and 2029.
+This revision is based upon the previously published version from August 2019 and has come about in recognition of a need for greater collaboration between local planning authorities, health service organisations, and public health departments in local government to plan for future growth and to promote health in planning.
+It reflects changes in national planning policy and the need for health service organisations to deliver on the commitments within the NHS Long Term Plan which sets out goals and actions for the future of the NHS.

 This revision recognises the emergence of the Norfolk and Waveney Integrated Care System (ICS), an umbrella body bringing together the organisations planning, buying, and providing publicly funded healthcare to the population of the area.
-On 1st April 2020 the five Clinical Commissioning Groups (CCGs) were merged into the Norfolk and Waveney CCG.
-Subsequently On 1st July 2022, the N&WCCG was superseded by the Norfolk and Waveney ICS which includes an Integrated Care Partnership (ICP), and an Integrated Care Board (ICB) called NHS Norfolk and Waveney ICB.
+On 1st April 2020 the five Clinical Commissioning Groups (CCGs) were merged into the Norfolk and Waveney CCG (N&WCCG).
+Subsequently On 1st July 2022, the N&WCCG was superseded by the Norfolk and Waveney ICS which includes an Integrated Care Partnership (ICP), and an Integrated Care Board (ICB) called NHS Norfolk and Waveney ICB (N&W ICB).